Steele, Alabama

 Steele is a town in northeastern St. Clair County, Alabama, United States.
 It was incorporated in 1952.
-At the 2010 census the population was 1,043, down from 1,093.
+As of the 2020 census, Steele had a population of 992.
 The town is a part of the Birmingham–Hoover–Cullman Combined Statistical Area.
 It was initially known as Steel's Station or Steele's Depot in the late 19th century.

 Geography

 According to the U.S. Census Bureau, the town has a total area of 6.5 sqmi, of which 6.5 sqmi is land and 0.15% is water.